 Error 6: Following on from the above is the idea that correcting adults is bad for their self-esteem.

 Instead: Saying something’s right when it’s wrong leaves learners open to making the same mistake around people who aren’t going to be so kind.
 Nothing improves the self-esteem of an adult with low literacy like learning to read and spell.
 Nothing.
 Use sting-free, shame-free error correction.
 Be positive and encouraging.
 But don’t let adult learners think they’re right when any other literate person would know they’re wrong.
 Patronising adults is bad for their self-esteem.

-There are a book-load of things that can be said about using phonics in adult literacy but that’s enough to be thinking about for now.
-I look forward to working with the colleges already using TRT in one-to-one support to see how it might developed into a flexible tool for the classroom.
+There’s a book-load of things that can be said about using phonics in adult literacy, but that’s enough to be thinking about for now.

 Here’s the original proposed content document: Functional Skills Subject Content English.